PnS2018/pns2018.github.com/session_02.md

 ### Adaptive SGD

 Choosing learning rate $$\alpha$$ for SGD is mainly empirical.
 Therefore, we will have to perform a manual search from a list of possible learning rates.
-This process is usually very expensive and time-consuming.
+This process is usually costly and time-consuming.
 In recent years, researchers developed a set of SGD variants that adjust the learning rate $$\alpha$$ automatically.

 The notable examples are RMSprop (Tieleman & Hinton, 2012), Adagrad (Duchi et al., 2011), Adadelta (Zeiler, 2012), Adam (Kingma & Ba, 2014).